-Learn about the procedures, steps, risks, and requirements for splints and casts
+Learn the procedures, steps, risks, and requirements for splints and casts.

 It takes plenty of time and practice to apply a splint or a cast.
 Both of these hard wraps are used to immobilize a part of a patient’s body that’s been injured.
 They support and protect any injured bones, ligaments, tendons, and other tissues.

 This article will focus on the art of splint and cast techniques, one of the most common yet essential tasks for medical staff.
 Mastering these skills may open doors in a healthcare professional’s career and contribute to higher patient satisfaction rates.

 (Click here to see our full list of the most common nursing duties and responsibilities).